-The Fourth Amendment to the Fundamental Law supplemented the regulation by benefits to persons with a disability.^[337] Having regard to the fact that the Fundamental Law uses the word "disability" without an adjective, the Constitutional Court holds that the legislator has a large discretion in determining the point of view (e.g. social or medical) from which the concept is to be defined.
-From the provision of the Fundamental Law, the conditions for the qualification of disability do not follow directly.
-At the same time, the Constitutional Court declared that "the legislator may not choose a solution that is in absolute conceptual contradiction not leaving room for any exception or deliberation with the wording of the Fundamental Law if interpreted in accordance with the generally accepted meaning of the words."
-According to the Constitutional Court's interpretation, a definition of the concept of disability is not contrary to the Fundamental Law as long as it is not arbitrary.^[338] The Fundamental Law allows the legislator to take certain measures depending on whether the beneficiaries' activities are useful to the community.^[339] The reason for this is that the need for assistance can only be eliminated by a combined effort of the individual and the state.
-Pursuant to the constitutional regulation, the legislator can align the nature and extent of social benefits with the efforts of the beneficiary to overcome his need for assistance.^[340] Detailed rules on this are laid down in the Act on community employment and amending Acts concerning community employment and other Acts^[341] and in the Act on social administration and social benefits^[342].^[343] The Constitutional Court emphasised that the wide discretion of the legislator as regards social measures can only be exercised within the limits set by the Fundamental Law.
+341 Article XIX (3) of the Fundamental Law: "The nature and extent of social measures may be determined in an Act in accordance with the usefulness to the community of the beneficiary's activity."

+Pursuant to the constitutional regulation, the legislator can align the nature and extent of social benefits with the efforts of the beneficiary to overcome his need for assistance.342 Detailed rules on this are laid down in the Act on community employment and amending Acts concerning community employment and other Acts343 and in the Act on social administration and social benefits344.345 The Constitutional Court emphasised that the wide discretion of the legislator as regards social measures can only be exercised within the limits set by the Fundamental Law.
 The legislator, therefore, cannot just set any requirement it wishes.
 The prohibition of setting conditions that would "render meaningless the freedom of individuals by referring to a presumed or actual public interest or the obligation of the state to ensure social security by setting impossible requirements" can be regarded as a minimum limit.
-The Constitutional Court interpreted community employment relationship as a particular and atypical form of employment relationship based on its substance, but its function connects it to the social care system.^[344]
+The Constitutional Court interpreted community employment relationship as a particular and atypical form of employment relationship based on its substance, but its function connects it to the social care system.346

-Within Article XIX on social security, the Fundamental Law mentions also the general state pension system and the system of social institutions.^[345] To the state pension system it attaches the operation of voluntarily established social institutions thus enshrining in the Fundamental Law a two-pillar pension system consisting of state pension and voluntary pension funds.
-According to Article 40 of the Fundamental Law, "in the interests of satisfying common needs in a predictable manner and of the secure livelihood of the elderly, basic rules [...] for the pension system"^[346] are to be laid down in a cardinal Act^[347].
+Within Article XIX on social security, the Fundamental Law mentions also the general state pension system and the system of social institutions.347 To the state pension system it attaches the operation of voluntarily established social institutions thus enshrining in the Fundamental Law a two-pillar pension system consisting of state pension and voluntary pension funds.
+According to Article 40 of the Fundamental Law, "in the interests of satisfying common needs in a predictable manner and of the secure livelihood of the elderly, basic rules [...] for the pension system"348 are to be laid down in a cardinal Act349.

 In the context of securing livelihood of the elderly, the cooperation between the individual and the state takes the form of the state maintaining a pension system from contributions required for its operation and promoting self-reliance by regulating the voluntary social institutions serving as its framework.
-In addition to securing livelihood of the elderly (retirement pension), the state pension system offers benefits for the surviving relatives, and in particular, to widows and orphans, even after the death of the pension recipient (survivor pension).^[348]
+In addition to securing livelihood of the elderly (retirement pension), the state pension system offers benefits for the surviving relatives, and